OrderedSet86/gtnh-flow/README.md

 ## How do I use it?
 Some tips:
-+ You can modify a variety of layout and functional choices in `config_factory_graph.jsonc`.
++ You can modify a variety of layout and functional choices in `config_factory_graph.yaml`.
 + The POWER_LINE feature in `config_factory_graph` lets you automatically burn fuels and choose which ones to ignore.
 This is on by default.
 + When writing a config file, I recommend copy pasting an old machine, then editing the numbers.
 This will help you avoid missing any required fields (eg. EU/t).
 + How to add machines without any power usage?
 Set "tier" to LV and "eut" to 0.